hassfers/homebridge-gpio-electic-rim-lock/README.md

 * name - Can be anything (required).
 * pin - The physical GPIO pin number that controls the relay (required).
+* autoLock - enable autolook
-* duratin - Number of milliseconds to trigger the relay.
-Defaults to 1000 millseconds (1 second) if not specified.
+* autoLockDelay - Number of milliseconds to trigger the relay.
+Defaults to 3000 millseconds (3 seconds) if not specified.